seanbutler/Glynth/Notes/criteria.md

 These games all have several things in common.
 - Player Can Move
 - Flat 2D Space (asteroids?!)
-- Enemies which Hurt Player on Collision

 ## Common Patterns
  - __Either__ Player Reaches Goal To Win __OR__ Player Defeats (all) Enemies to Win
-- Some Environment Blocks are visible and impassible
-   - if so then small fraction of space
+ - Some Environment Blocks are visible and impassible, if so then only small fraction of space
- - Some Environment Can be destroyed
-   - if so then fills space available
+ - Player has 3 Health
+ - Enemies have 1 Health
+ - Enemies Hurt Player on Collision
  - Players Shoot Hurtful Projectiles
  - Enemies Shoot Hurtful Projectiles
- - Enemies Reach Goal To Win (Player Lose)
  - Waves of Enemies
  - Stationary Player Respawn (Start) Point
- - Player has 3 Health
- - Enemies have 1 Health

 ## Uncommon Patterns
+ - Some Environment Can be destroyed
+   - if so then fills space available
  - Player collects Items for Powers
    - Suppressed abilities, collectables unlock them
  - Enemies Grow or Space Shrinks either directly or indirectly (more on this later)
+ - Enemies Reach Goal To Win (Player Lose)

 # Criteria for Quality Arcade Games